ZclassicDev/zcash-gitian/README.md

 Generating and uploading signatures
 -----------------------------------

 After the build successfully completes, `gsign` will be called.
-Commit and push your signatures (both the .assert and .assert.sig files) to the [zcash/gitian.sigs](https://github.com/zcash/gitian.sigs) repository, or if that's not possible then create a pull request.
+Commit and push your signatures (both the .assert and .assert.sig files) to the [ZclassicDev/gitian.sigs](https://github.com/ZclassicDev/gitian.sigs) repository, or if that's not possible then create a pull request.

 Signatures can be verified by running `gitian-build.sh --verify`, but set `build=false` in the script to skip building.
 Run a `git pull` beforehand on `gitian.sigs` so you have the latest.
-The provisioning includes a task which imports Zcash developer public keys to the Vagrant user's keyring and sets them to ultimately trusted, but they can also be found at `contrib/gitian-downloader` within the Zcash source repository.
+The provisioning includes a task which imports Zcash & Zclassic developer public keys to the Vagrant user's keyring and sets them to ultimately trusted, but they can also be found at `contrib/gitian-downloader` within the Zcash source repository.

 Working with GPG and SSH
 --------------------------

 We provide two options for automatically importing keys into the VM, or you may choose to copy them manually.
-Keys are needed A) to sign the manifests which get pushed to [gitian.sigs](https://github.com/zcash/gitian.sigs) and B) to interact with GitHub, if you choose to use an SSH instead of HTTPS remote.
+Keys are needed A) to sign the manifests which get pushed to [gitian.sigs](https://github.com/ZclassicDev/gitian.sigs) and B) to interact with GitHub, if you choose to use an SSH instead of HTTPS remote.
 The latter would entail always providing your GitHub login and [access token](https://github.com/settings/tokens) in order to push from within the VM.

 Your local SSH agent is automatically forwarded into the VM via a configuration option.
 If you run ssh-agent, your keys should already be available.